Quincer AI Docs Home Support Start free

 https://chat.quincer.com

-Use these to let an outside AI (OpenClaw, a custom agent, or your own backend) take over a live conversation, reply as a human, and hand back to the Quincer AI.
-These are how the OpenClaw integration works under the hood.
+Use these to let an outside AI (OpenClaw, a custom agent, or your own backend) discover, take over, reply on, and hand back live conversations.
+The takeover/reply/handback trio is how the OpenClaw integration works under the hood.

 MethodPathScopePurpose